-Torque Curve for Alternator: Gasoline Engines
+Torque Curve of Alternator: Gasoline Engines

 Item Description

-Α Torque (Nm)
+А Torque (Nm)

-В revolutions per minute (RPM)
+В Revolutions Per Minute (RPM)

 Diagram E284685B shows the torque in Nm which is required to drive the alternator at full output.
 The vertical axis (A) shows the torque (Nm) and the horizontal axis (B) shows the alternator's revolutions per minute (RPM).